auppunda/registertool/README.md

 # registertool
 python package for writing to text file from table

-1)download package onto computer
+1) download package onto computer

-2)on cmd or terminal go to the path of package
+2) on cmd or terminal go to the path of package

-3)If you have python(3.4) and pip run command "pip install ." to install package onto computer
+3) If you have python(3.4) and pip run command "pip install ." to install package onto computer

-4)If problems arrize:
+4) If problems arrize:
   -If lxml doesn't work
     -check the python version
     -stack overflow